ORESoftware/hr4R/README.md

 next up we have serverside hot-reloading

 #### hot-reloading Node.js Express server code

-I debated whether to include this, but I think it's easier to reload the servercode and then when you get the idea, you can try the clientside second.
+I debated whether to include this portion of serverside reloading, but I think it's actually easier to reload servercode and then when you get the idea, you can try the clientside second.

 in our canonical app.js, at the root of the project, we have this: